What are Quick Answers?

 How you get Quick Answers

-After you click Launch Test, we send the test to people in our UserTesting Panel who match the demographics you chose.
-These people then answer any screener questions you added in order to qualify to take the test.
+After you click Launch Test, we send the test to participants in the UserTesting Panel who match the demographics you chose.
+These participants then answer any screener questions you added in order to qualify to take the test.

 If you’d like to see what answering screener questions looks like from the participants’ view, watch this video.